YoungPenguin/UAV_Teensy/README.md

 # UAV_Teensy
-# Covid-19 update 28/03/2020
+Please make sure to read the entire README.md file **BEFORE** doing anything.
+Thank you!

-Due to Covid-19, this project will be carried out on a more theoretical level than initially expected.
-So if you want to use this controller for your own project, then you will have to wait a little longer for controller confirmation.
+If you want to use this software please "fork" and "star" this project to make sure your version doesn't change and to get notified of any updates.
+Feel free to report issues to be fixed.
+Enjoy

 ****description comming at the end of this project: 26/6/2020***